 You must load your CourseMedia Galleries into Canvas.
 Students will no longer be able to login to the CourseMedia website unless they are Art History students.
 Students should use their university ID and passcode to login to Canvas.
 Once within the course, student can access the CourseMedia materials in different methods depending on how the instructor […]

-Yes, Kanopy is a large DU library video subscription service that contains over 26,000 films focused on the arts and humanities.
+Yes, Kanopy is a DU library video subscription service that contains over 26,000 films focused on the arts and humanities.
 When you do a search in DU CourseMedia, our search engine will automatically look in the Kanopy collection.
-What you need to know If you or your students are off campus, you will be […]
+This allows you to add Kanopy videos into your CourseMedia gallery or as single video item within […]

 If you see the message “Invalid Object” in your gallery, that particular item needs to be re-order by the library.
 Please contact your academic library liaison to request a new copy of your media.